GPS Reception and Interference

 3. Click Next >.

-1. Select AreaTargetSearch () in the Select Procedure Type: list once the Procedure Properties dialog box opens.
+1. Select AreaTargetSearch () in the Select Procedure Type list when the Procedure Properties dialog box opens.

 Max Separation 5 nm